Lastor4/SystemsArchitecture/sa_chapter1.md

 The secondary storage can hold more data and keep them even after it turned off. *Exp= HDD, DVD, CD, USB*

 # Arithmetic And Logic Unit
+Most computer operations are executed in the *arithmetic and logic unit (ALU)* of the processor.
+Any arithmetic or logic operation is initiated by bringing the required operands into the processor, where the opration is performed by the *ALU*.
+Example: if two numbers located in the momery are to be added, they are brought into the processor, and the addition is carried out by the ALU.
+The sum may then be stored in the momory or retained in the processor for immediate use.